lciucu/TrackML/README.md

 * `DataExploration.ipynb`

-* `Data,ipynb` (create input and output for NN training, with and without balancing the positive and negative hits)
+* `Data.ipynb` (create input and output for NN training, with and without balancing the positive and negative hits)

 * `NN.ipynb` (train NN, predict from NN, evaluate the predicted model, including also for each `VolumeID`)